 In both cases, you should open and end the document with polite sentences, stick to formatting rules, fix all the mistakes and typos, and give a clear explanation of why you are the best candidate.

 The only significant difference is that an emailing cover letter format requires a brief but capacious subject line.
-Below we will tell you how to format an email cover letter, list all the strengths, and make the hiring person want to land an interview immediately.
+Below our cover letter writing service will tell you how to format an email cover letter, list all the strengths, and make the hiring person want to land an interview immediately.

 Every day recruiters receive tens or even hundreds of cover letters and resumes.
 They know all the tricks and mistakes to consider when making up their mind.
 Plus, many of them use job application software, which scans the document and deletes those that don’t meet the standards before the recruiter reads it.
 That is why it is so important to stick to a common and professional emailed cover letter format.
 Below we will tell about each of its elements in more detail.